Mac/OS X Compatible 802.11ac adapters/cards|

 Knowing that most of these adapters are just the same thing in a different shell, I figured I'd start with the Amped Wireless driver for the ACA1 referenced on your site. (ref: earlier post from July 2013 news.
-Here's the Amped ACA1 support page that has driver downloads at bottom of page.
+There was a Amped ACA1 support page (no longer online) that had driver downloads at bottom of page.
 Supported OS X list of downloads there include OS X 10.4-10.9.
 Listing doesn't include OS X Yosemite (yet) but per later comments he's using the 10.8-10.9 driver in OS X 10.10.0.)

 (What Mac(s) and OS X version are you using?)

 MacBook Pro (Retina, Mid 2012), using OS X 10.10.0 (Yosemite).

 The drivers state they're for 10.8-10.9.